 - A. Purpose.
 To protect, restore, and manage the unique characteristics and resources of the areas waterward of the ordinary high-water mark (OHWM). - B. Designation Criteria.
-Lands waterward of the OHWM, which include tidelands, bedlands, and lands beneath freshwater shorelines of the state (may also include wetlands), use and shorelines of statewide significance are assigned an "aquatic" shoreline designation.

-- 1. New over-water structures and development on navigable waters and their beds should be allowed only for water-dependent uses, public access or ecological restoration, and when: - a.
+Lands waterward of the OHWM, which include tidelands, bedlands, and lands beneath shorelines of the state (may also include wetlands), and shorelines of statewide significance are assigned an "aquatic" shoreline designation. - C. Management Policies. - 1.
+New over-water structures and development should be allowed only for water-dependent uses, public access or ecological restoration, and when: - a.
 They do not preclude attainment of ecological restoration; and - b.
 The size of the new over-water structure is limited to the minimum necessary to support the structure's intended use; and - c.
-In order to reduce the impacts of shoreline development and increase effective use of water resources, mMultiple use of the over-water facilitiesy has should be been encouraged; and - d.
-The structure or uses on navigable waters and their beds is should be located and designed to minimize interference with surface navigation, to consider impacts to public views, to allow for the safe, unobstructed passage of fish and wildlife, particularly those species dependent on migration and to ensure that the project does not conflict with existing water dependent uses; and
+In order to reduce the impacts of shoreline development and increase effective use of water resources, multiple use of over-water facilities should be encouraged; and - d.
+The structure or uses on navigable waters and their beds should be located and designed to minimize interference with surface navigation, to consider impacts to public views, to allow for the safe, unobstructed passage of fish and wildlife, particularly those species dependent on migration and to ensure that the project does not conflict with existing water dependent uses; and - e.

-- e.
 The use or modification is designed and managed to prevent degradation of water quality and alteration of natural hydrographic conditions. - 2.
-When new over water docks structures are proposed for residential development of two or more dwellings, j Joint use or community dock facilities should be utilized rather than single-use facilities when new over-water development is proposed in association with two or more residential units. - 3.
+Joint use or community dock facilities should be utilized rather than single-use facilities when new over-water development is proposed in association with two or more residential units. - 3.
 Development should be compatible with the adjoining upland designation. - 4.
 Existing over-water residences may continue through normal maintenance and repair, but should not be enlarged or expanded.
-New over-water residences should be prohibited. - 5.
-Applicants for any use or modification should schedule a staff consultation to review the site conditions, and potential habitats and species.
+New over-water residences should be prohibited.

+- 5. Applicants for any use or modification should schedule a staff consultation to review the site conditions, and potential habitats and species.
 This consultation should result in a general understanding of applicable development standards for the proposal. - 6.
-Development over or in critical freshwater or saltwater habitats should be limited to those which mitigate impacts according to mitigation sequencing, and development standards for that development activity.
 Uses that adversely impact the ecological functions of critical saltwater and freshwater habitats should not be allowed except where necessary to achieve the objectives of RCW 90.58.020, and then only when their impacts are mitigated according to the sequence described in WAC 173-26-201 (2)(e) as necessary to assure no net loss of ecological functions. - 7.
 Shoreline uses and modifications should be designed and managed to prevent degradation of water quality and alteration of natural hydrographic conditions. - 8.
 Local governments should reserve shoreline space for shoreline preferred uses.
 Such planning should consider upland and in-water uses, water quality, navigation, presence of aquatic vegetation, existing shellfish protection districts and critical habitats, aesthetics, public access and views.